We are the closest GP Practice to University of Winchester (UOW), just 7 minutes walk.

 If you are on Regular Medication we can arrange for your Repeat Prescriptions to be picked up from a local Chemist.
 Please allow at least 5 working days for your prescription to be processed in this way.

-Please request any prescription in writing or via the.
+Please request any prescription in writing or via the on-line request form.

 We do not take requests by telephone.